MiroHel96/management-of-computer-networks/determine-the-dr-and-bdr.md

 OSPF priority can be modified with the following commnands:
  - ip ospf priority (router priority number)

+The priority number ranges from 0 to 255, higher number equals more change of becoming a DR. 0 means that the router will be never elected as a DR or BDR.
 RA: 200
 RB: 100
 RC: 1